 In 1970, Imperial officially closed the Barling factories and moved production of the pipes to independent pipe makers.
 More lines were added, and Imperial rebranded the company Barling of England.
 Eventually, manufacturing moved to Denmark where Erik Nording took the reins of production.
 By this time, Barlings were available in three ranges of varied price and quality, each with a few options for different finishes.
 Folks may gripe in a supposed quality difference in the Imperial era, but like any large operation, the stratification of standards must be considered, and few would attest that the Barling Presentation Pipe range—Barling’s high-grade handmade selection of the late 1970s—offers anything short of a great pipe.

 However, attempts at rekindling the Barling allure were nonetheless futile, and Imperial discontinued Barling operations in 1980.
 But Barling general manager Ronald Harden held that the company could be revived to its former glory with an acute embrace of family era methods.
 Acquiring the naming rights and rebranding as Barling Pipes Ltd., a new line was released within the year.

-The brand would keep a presence in the market through the 1990s, and though some Peterson-made Barlings have popped up in the years since, the Barling pipes of old live on in the fascinations of pipe collectors and (armchair) historians.
+The brand would keep a presence in the market through the 1990s, and though some Peterson-made Barlings have popped up in the years since, the Barling pipes of old live on in the fascinations of pipe collectors and history buffs.

-However, we are about to see a new chapter in this history, as a new line of Barling pipes have arrived.
+However, we are about to see a new chapter in this history with the release of new lines of Barling pipes.

 The new line of Barling pipes features two styles—Marylebone and Trafalgar—each available in an array of twelve classic shapes and three finishes—Fossil, Ye Olde Wood, and The Very Finest.
 In many ways, this new collection pays homage to the historic brand.